shopwp/documentation/docs/getting-started/connecting.md

 # Connecting

-Connecting your Shopify store is the first step in using ShopWP.
-It takes just a few moments and once you're connected, you can [display your products](/getting-started/displaying), sync detail pages, and begin selling!
+Connecting your Shopify store to WordPress is the first step in using ShopWP and takes just a few moments.
+Let's begin so you can start selling online!

 ## How to connect